- Rapid Reference

 - The kidneys will excrete any exogenous urea in the urine, along with water.
-Thus, oral urea intake functions as an aquaretic which forces the net elimination of water from the body.
+Thus, oral urea intake functions as an aquaretic that forces the net elimination of water from the body.
 The volume of water removed is proportional to the amount of urea administered, leading to a finite and controlled removal of water (equation above).
 Urea is generally cleared from the body within ~12 hours.

 - Oral urea has been used for SIADH for decades in Europe, and has long been recommended by the European guidelines on hyponatremia.
 Recently, several studies have confirmed that oral urea is a safe and effective therapy for SIADH (22378162, 30181129, 30614552, 30868608).

 - Cirrhosis with hepatic encephalopathy.